-The finest meteor shower of 2018—and perhaps the best night sky sight this year—happens on Thursday, December 13.
+The most active meteor shower of the year peaks the night of Friday, December 13.
 These are the Geminids, the sky’s “Old Faithful.”
-Their trustworthy one‑a‑minute frequency have created reliable December sparklers for the past century.
+Their trustworthy, one‑a‑minute frequency has created reliable December sparklers for the past century.

 Geminid Facts and Oddities